-Applicants holding a four-year bachelor's degree who do not meet the admissions minimum, but who have had sufficient formal training and relevant professional experience to offset the academic deficiency, may be granted admission on the recommendation of the graduate advisor in the area of specialization and the approval of the Master of Engineering Program Office.
+Applicants holding a four-year bachelor's degree who do not meet the admissions minimum, but who have had sufficient formal training and relevant professional experience to offset the academic deficiency, may be granted admission on the recommendation of the graduate advisor in the area of specialization and the approval of the Applied Science Dean's office.

 For the Naval Architecture and Marine Engineering specialization, applicants must have demonstrated proficiency in the areas of Structural Mechanics, Fluid Mechanics, Automatic Controls and Thermodynamics.
 Students lacking a background in these subject areas may be required to complete additional coursework.

 Applicants from a university outside Canada in which English is not the primary language of instruction must present evidence of competency prior to being extended an offer of admission.
 Acceptable English language proficiency tests for applicants to graduate studies include the TOEFL, IELTS, and MELAB.
 The required minimum is determined by the Graduate program office in the area of specialization, but must be at or above the university minimum for graduate-level study.

 Students interested in applying to the Master of Engineering program apply through the UBC Graduate Studies Online Application (evision.as.it.ubc.ca/urd/sits.urd/run/siw_ubc_cwl).
 Lists of the required application documents are available on the respective program websites.
 Each graduate program office in an area of specialization is responsible for collection and assessment of application documents and issues the offer of admission letter.